 Project Description:

 Transition metal dichalcogenides (TMDs) are an interesting class of semiconductor materials due to their emergent properties when reduced to thin two-dimensional (2D) layers.
 While exfoliation and vapor phase growth produce extremely high-quality 2D materials, direct fabrication at wafer scale remains a significant challenge.
 In previously published results, we demonstrated a method that we call “lateral conversion,” which employs chemical conversion of a metal-oxide film to TMD layers by diffusion of precursor propagating laterally between lithographically defined silica layers, resulting in patterned TMD structures with control over the thickness down to a few layers.
-The intern will work on further development of this synthetic method.
+The intern will work on further development of this synthetic and related methods.
 The synthesis has two distinct components: 1) Micro lithography and substrate preparation, and 2) sample annealing and conversion to the resulting TMD.
 The intern will focus on processing lithographically patterned substrates using chemical vapor deposition (CVD) under a variety of conditions to optimize the growth strategy and control their morphology and crystalline quality.
 The main goal of the internship is to explore and optimize different synthetic conditions for growing 2D TMD semiconductor films.
 They will study the effect of precursor conditioning, pressure, temperature, and reactive gasses on the TMD growth.
 Using a variety of characterization techniques, they will narrow down the process, through successive experiments and characterization, to control size, thickness, and size distribution, producing high-quality TMD materials.

 The main goal is to explore and optimize different synthetic conditions for growing 2D TMD semiconductor films.
 The synthesis portion of the project will study the effect of precursor conditioning, pressure, temperature, and reactive gasses on the TMD growth.

-- The intern will learn how to conduct independent research on solid state materials synthesis.
+The intern will learn how to conduct independent research on solid state materials synthesis.

-- They will learn how to interpret results, and make improvements to the synthetic process using feedback for successive experiments.
+• They will learn how to interpret results, and make improvements to the synthetic process using feedback for successive experiments.

 They will receive careful oversight and training during the first month, until they are qualified to work independently.
 Additional training will be given as needed.
 Regular discussions will be had to interpret results and gauge progress.